aws-samples/amazon-cloudwatch-monitor-for-sap-hana/docs/Setting_it_up.md

 ## Step 2: Deploy the solution (AWS console)

-For most AWS Regions, you can easily deploy the solution with the [AWS Serverless Application Repository](https://eu-central-1.console.aws.amazon.com/serverlessrepo/home?region=eu-central-1#/available-applications) by searching for **sap-monitor-hana**.
+For some AWS Regions (eu-central-1, us-west-1, us-west-2, us-east-1, us-east-2), you can easily deploy the solution with the [AWS Serverless Application Repository](https://eu-central-1.console.aws.amazon.com/serverlessrepo/home?region=eu-central-1#/available-applications) by searching for **sap-monitor-hana**.
 Make sure to tick **Show apps that create custom IAM roles**.

 If this is not working in your AWS Region, please deploy it manually by downloading and running one of the following AWS CloudFormation templates
 - [Frankfurt (eu-central-1)](https://github.com/aws-samples/amazon-cloudwatch-monitor-for-sap-hana/blob/master/packaged.yml)